Roskilde: Companies

 One of the largest employers in Roskilde is BEC (Bankernes EDB Central) who provide IT services to the financial sector.
 In July 2014, Novo A/S acquired Sonion, producing micro-acoustical components for hearing aids.
 Top-Toy A/S with up to 200 employees is a major Scandinavian toy importer and retailer based in Tune near Roskilde Airport.
 DLF-Trifolium A/S, a seed producer for the farming sector, has its headquarters in Roskilde with a workforce of over 50.
 Rambøll, the international Danish engineering consultancy, has recently concentrated its Zealand operations in Roskilde bringing 60 new jobs to the city.

 Among the city's smaller companies are GPI (Glim Plastic Industri) established in 1987 producing plastic piping, Roskilde Galvanisering A/S, one of Denmark's leading galvanization companies, and Mathiesen A/S, a wholesaler of office equipment.
 Vestergaard Company A/S, an American firm which produces de-icing equipment and washing products for the aviation industry, has offices in Roskilde.
 The new city district of Musicon has already attracted 29 businesses in the area of culture and the creative arts, providing over 1,000 jobs.

 Several food industries have their headquarters or production facilities in Roskilde, including: Chr.
 Hansen A/S, producing cultures for the dairy industry, DanÆg, eggs, the Scandinavian Pizza Company, and Stryhns, a cold cuts and meat paste producer with over 100 on the payroll.

 Research parks

 There are a number of research institutes in the city including Risø, promoting sustainable energy, which is now part of The Technical University of Denmark.
 The research facilities are being extended over an additional 50 ha to cover the clean technology area liable to provide up to 4,000 more jobs.
 The CAT (Center for Avanceret Teknologi) research park is also part of the university working mainly in the areas of wind energy and biotechnology.
-In the public sector, the Accident Investigation Board Denmark has its headquarters in Roskilde.
+In the public sector, the Accident Investigation Board Denmark formerly had its head office in Roskilde.